Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 - In order to get a deeper understanding of how something works, I play around with it like how a tester or scientist would.
 This is really useful when it comes to bug fixing and allows already written code to be used in new creative ways.
 - I try and select more difficult tickets in order to speed up my improvement.

-**Great attention to detail**
+**Attention to detail**
 - With version control, I comb over the changes and make sure only the solution code gets added.
+When reviewing a pull request I always test the merged code works before it reaches the main branch.
-- When reviewing a pull request I always test the merged code works before it reaches the main branch.
+- When filling stock I

 ### Technology
 - HTML/CSS